malofeevanadya1-art/l2/README.md

 app.js
 – TSV fetch + Papa Parse → reviews array.
 – Event handlers for each button.
-– Shared callApi(prompt) function that POSTs to the Mistral endpoint; include Authorization: Bearer <token> only if token input is non-empty.
+– Shared callApi(prompt) function that POSTs to the Falcon endpoint; include Authorization: Bearer <token> only if token input is non-empty.
 – Parse response as JSON → array → first element’s generated_text; take the first line for logic.
 – Sentiment logic: